sebastiannoske/travel-api/README.md

 # travel-api

-This project is developed using Laravel 5
+This project is developed using Laravel 5.6 ( https://laravel.com/docs/5.6 ).
+It contains a custom content management system to create content for books.
+It also offers an API, which delivers content.

 ## Installation
 - git clone https://github.com/sebastiannoske/travel-api.git projectname